Marketing Fundamentals

 Publicity

 Earned media may come in the form of mentions from journalists or bloggers.
 To get coverage, you may have to do something new or extraordinary.
-A stunt or a well-written press release can be a great way to get attention, especially when launching a new product or service.
+Sending well-written press releases and targeted reach-outs, or even throwing press-worthy events can all be great ways to earn attention, especially when launching a new product or service.

 Cultivating relationships with influencers and bloggers, investing time into your social channels, networking with others in your industry, and providing excellent customer service all boost your odds of earning media.